-The Prince’s Trust creates transformational, life-changing opportunities for some of the UK’s most disadvantaged 11–30 year olds, helping young people to develop the confidence and skills they need to move into work, education or training.
+The Prince’s Trust creates transformational, life-changing opportunities for some of the UK’s most vulnerable 11–30 year olds, supporting over 57,000 young people every year.

 The Trust’s programmes give vulnerable young people the practical and financial support needed to stabilise their lives, helping develop self-esteem and skills for work.

 Three in four young people supported by The Prince’s Trust move into work, education or training.

 The work of The Trust remains critical, in a time when the country’s economic future is uncertain and over 600,000 young people are still unemployed or out of education.

 National Express’ partnership with The Prince’s Trust provides the perfect platform to help young people into work and education, increase value of society and provide transportation that makes it easier for young people to continue on their journey to success.

 National Express has donated over £100,000 to support Prince’s Trust programmes across the UK to date.
 Donated transport has enabled young people to take opportunities and gain experience which were out of reach before and coaches have transported fundraisers to the start line of The Prince’s Trust flagship Palace to Palace cycle.